'Seaview celebration caps fairytale year for history-making NI'

 In a moment of self-indulgence, this journalist remembers the day when he, as Jurgen Klopp may put it, was turned from a doubter to believer.

-It was a standard interview with Chloe McCarron in September 2020, and an admittedly rather lazy question about NI's hopes was met with the response, "It's not about seeing where we end up, we want to qualify and everyone has that belief."
+It was a standard interview with Chloe McCarron in September 2020, and an admittedly rather lazy question about NI's hopes was met with the response: "It's not about seeing where we end up.
+We want to qualify and everyone has that belief."

 At the time, NI had yet to win a game under Shiels and Euro qualification looked a long way off, yet the unwavering confidence from McCarron offers insight into the belief in this squad.